 The proposed bill, dubbed the Canadian Space Launch Act, would provide the first regulatory framework for lofting rockets and payloads into orbit and for the re-entry of material from space back to Earth, all at sites within Canada.

-At a press briefing in Ottawa to discuss the bill, Mr. MacKinnon noted that Canada is the only G7 country without its own launch capability, despite its many other achievements in space, such as Canadian astronaut Jeremy Hansen’s recent flight as part of NASA’s Artemis II lunar mission.
+At a press briefing in Ottawa, Mr. MacKinnon noted that Canada is the only G7 country without its own launch capacity, despite its many other achievements in space, such as Canadian astronaut Jeremy Hansen’s participation in NASA’s recent Artemis II lunar mission.

 Ottawa investing $200-million in Nova Scotia spaceport to enable sovereign satellite launches